SaidaTaisei/my_homepage/content/authors/Taisei Saida/_index.md

 - 🌉 Structural Reliability
 education:
   courses:
-    - course: Master of Engineerling
+    - course: Master of Engineering
       institution: University of Tsukuba, Tsukuba in Japan
       year: Current
-    - course: Bachelor of Engineerling
+    - course: Bachelor of Engineering
       institution: University of Tsukuba, Tsukuba in Japan
       year: 2021
 ---